Dear Etiquetteer:

 Social kissing, especially for acquaintances, should not involve mouth-to-mouth interaction.
 You correctly identify the right cheek as the Perfectly Proper place for each person to start.
 Not everyone is ambidextrous, however (cheekbidextrous?), and it helps not to commit yourself to leaning in too quickly.
 On the other hand, if you see someone aiming for your lips and you don’t want to get that close to them, most people already know quite well to turn one’s cheek to them.

 Errant lip prints lead to misunderstanding, especially between married couples.
-Ladies with lipstick especially should adopt the "air kiss," when the lips come close to, but don’t touch, the cheek.
-Indeed, Etiquetteer remembers walking by an Orthodox Church years ago and being tickled by a sign in the doorway that read "Ladies With Lipstick Please Do Not Venerate Icons."
+Ladies with lipstick especially should adopt the Air Kiss, when the lips come close to, but don’t touch, the cheek.
+Indeed, Etiquetteer remembers walking by an Orthodox Church years ago and being tickled by a sign in the doorway that read “Ladies With Lipstick Please Do Not Venerate Icons.”

 It’s always important to emphasize that social kissing is most Perfectly Proper with dry lips.
-Those who don’t "air kiss" often forget that no one wants a slug’s trail on their cheek after an Introductory Osculation.
+Those who don’t Air Kiss often forget that no one wants a slug’s trail on their cheek after an Introductory Osculation.
 And gentlemen most certainly don’t want a big smack of flavored lip gloss on their cheek.

 Gentlemen show respect to ladies by not forcing their attentions upon them.
 Really we all ought to take a lesson from the Viennese, who have developed the handkuss since the end of the 16th century.
 There it is understood that one does not kiss a lady (or her hand) unless she first offers it.
 Enthusiastic gentlemen (like That Mr. Dimmick Who Thinks He Knows So Much) would do well to remember this and not get caught up in the excitement of the moment.
-Indeed, That Mr. Dimmick Who Thinks He Knows So Much got himself into quite a bind once by practically lunging at a Female Acquaintance Old Enough to Be His Mother.
-Mere millimeters away from Epidermal Contact, the lady cried, "Don’t kiss me!
-I have a cold!"
+Indeed, That Mr. Dimmick got himself into quite a bind once by practically lunging at a Female Acquaintance Old Enough to Be His Mother.
+Mere millimeters away from Epidermal Contact, the lady cried, “Don’t kiss me!
+I have a cold!”
 His embarrassment was exceeded only by his inability to stop in time . . . which of course led to sniffles four days later.
 Gentlemen, let this be a lesson to you.

 Another big don’t, having mentioned the handkuss, is that True Gentlemen never behave like Cartoon French Lovers and make those little mwah sounds while kissing up someone’s arm from hand to neck.